RAMESHRAJA112/CerificateAutomation/README.md

 Setup terraform , here we used "choco install terraform"

+# NOTE:
-# NOTE: There are Two powershell Scripts which you can directly run in powershell 7 , if you want to integrate with terraform we can use terraform script
+There are Two powershell Scripts which you can directly run in powershell 7 by installing Prequsities , if you want to integrate powershell with terraform we can use terraform script .